eugenia1984/english/free_code_camp_english/conversation_started_in_the_break_room.md

 - DIALOGUE 2: Yes... but, questions with Do/Does, Negative with don't or doesn't, Verbs with -S or -ES for he, she and it, Questions with Does for: he/she/it, Want to, Condition: only if, Simple Present - verbs with -s or -es

-- DIALOGUE 3: Adverbs of frequency
+- DIALOGUE 3: Adverbs of frequency, Do you...?
+Yes, I do / I do  or No, I don't / I don't

 ## DIALOGUE 1